arzwa/py-adhore/README.md

 $ py-adhore of ./og.csv ath,vvi ./ath.gff ./vvi.gff -f gene -a Name -n 4 --run
 ```

-This will use four therads (`-n 4`) for the I-ADHoRe algorithm.
+This will use four threads (`-n 4`) for the I-ADHoRe algorithm.
 Say you only
 wanted to do a within-genome comparison for *Vitis*, you could simply do

 ```